Gentry Locke certainly has abundant experience.

 Gentry Locke traces its history back to 1923, to the predecessor firm of Funkhouser and Apperson.
 Funkhouser and Apperson represented the Norfolk & Western Railway Company, the Roanoke Water Company, General Accident Insurance Company and various other corporate and individual clients.
 The Firm did a significant amount of title and condemnation work in the acquisition by the Roanoke Water Company of the land where Carvins Cove, the area’s main water reservoir to present, is located.

 The firm grew slowly but steadily through the 1950s.
 In the early 1960s S. D. Roberts Moore and William R. Rakes joined named partners Fred B. Gentry, John H. Locke and Richard C. Rakes and a more rapid expansion of the Firm began.
 In 1965 the firm name was changed to Gentry Locke Rakes & Moore.
 The expanding firm needed more space, and in 1977 the firm moved to new offices as part of a downtown revitalization effort, into what is now the SunTrust Plaza building.
-Fred Gentry and John H. Locke passed away, and Richard C. Rakes retired in 1991.
+Fred Gentry and John H. Locke passed away.
+Richard C. Rakes retired in 1991 and passed away in 2017.
 We are thrilled that S.D.
 Roberts Moore and William R. Rakes have been with the firm for 50 years, and are still actively practicing law in our Roanoke headquarters.
 In acknowledgement of the name by which we have been referred to by the public, in 2015 we shortened our name to Gentry Locke.

 - Years of Experience

 - Total Attorneys